m-col/m-col/README.rst

 Matt Colligan : neuroscientist and programmer.

 | 🧠 Usually working on Qtile_ or some Acceptable_ software
-| ⚗️ I’m currently learning Elixir+Pheonix
+| ⚗️ Currently learning Elixir + Pheonix
 | 🐘 In the fediverse: `mcol@fosstodon.org`_
-| 🌐 On the web: mcol.xyz_
+| 🌐 On the web: mcol.xyz_.
+Most of my code is over there.
-| 🥸 Pronouns: he/him

 .. image:: https://github-readme-stats.vercel.app/api?username=m-col&count_private=true&theme=radical
    :alt: mcol's GitHub stats